publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXI/m__us_usc_t16_s450q.md

 ## § 450q.
 Administration, protection, and development

-    The administration, protection, and development of the aforesaid national historic site shall be exercised under the direction of the Secretary of the Interior by the National Park Service, subject to the provisions of sections 1, 2, 3, and 4 of this title, as amended.
+    The administration, protection, and development of the aforesaid national historic site shall be exercised under the direction of the Secretary of the Interior by the National Park Service, subject to the provisions of sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, as amended.

 ([Aug.
 29, 1935, ch.
 801, § 3][/us/act/1935-08-29/ch801/s3], [49 Stat.
 958][/us/stat/49/958]; [Pub.
 L. 88–197, § 1][/us/pl/88/197/s1], Dec.
 11, 1963, [77 Stat.
 349][/us/stat/77/349].)

+ __References in Text__

+    Sections 1, 2, 3, and 4 of this title, referred to in text, were repealed by [Pub.
+L. 113–287, § 7][/us/pl/113/287/s7], Dec.
+19, 2014, [128 Stat.
+3272][/us/stat/128/3272].
+For disposition of sections, see Disposition Table preceding [section 100101 of Title 54][/us/usc/t54/s100101], National Park Service and Related Programs.

  __Change of Name__